omarreis/vsop2013/README.md

 * Set filename and click [Load File] - This will freeze the app for a while, as it loads the 400 MB of text data.
 * Set JD epoch and planet id and click [Calc]
 * Check [x]Animate to show a solar system animated chart.
 Use trackbars to control scale and speed of the animation.
+* Click [Run tests] to compare some calculation results with expected values from original vsop2013.
 * [Save Binary file] for deploying with PlanetFun

 ![screenshot](screenshotTestVSOP2013.png)